|Published:||Dec 19, 2012 3:15 PM EST|

 |Updated:||Dec 19, 2012 3:15 PM EST|

 TALLAHASSEE, Fla.
-(AP) - Florida will soon have 1 million people with valid permits to carry a concealed weapon.
+(AP) - The state of Florida has officially granted more than 1 million people permission to carry a concealed weapon.

 Anyone who is 21 years and older and is legal resident or citizen of the U.S. can apply for a permit.
 Convicted felons who have not had their rights restored and those judged mentally incompetent are ineligible.